techandsoftware/teletext-service/README.md

 The default page fetcher looks for files named `1.json` to `8.json` in the same location as the HTML page running your app.
 Each file is a magazine, containing all the pages for that magazine.
 The magazine corresponds to the hundreds digit of the page number.

 An example structure follows for magazine 1.
 This has two pages.
 Page 100 has three subpages, but the first one is empty.
-Page 101 has one subpage with fastext links.
+Page 101 has two subpages with fastext links.

+The subpages either supply `outputLines` or `packed` for the teletext data, described below.

 ```json
 {